Hello friends,

 Dear friends,

-My opinion is that more than anything, the provisions of SO/Conduct & Disciplinary Rules which governs them have a say in the matter as other citation can apply to the specific cases relevant rather than suo-motto apply to all the cases.
-This is because every case will have certain specifics and different than the other.
-Surprisingly there are different judgements passed by various courts as you could see from the attached citations, there are some far and some against, this is just because circumstances differs.
+My opinion is that more than anything, the provisions of SO/Conduct & Disciplinary Rules which govern them have a say in the matter as other citations can apply to the specific cases relevant rather than suo-motto apply to all the cases.
+This is because every case will have certain specifics different from the others.
+Surprisingly, there are different judgments passed by various courts.
+As you could see from the attached citations, some are in favor and some are against, just because circumstances differ.
 So one has to approach based on the merits of each case.

 http://police.pondicherry.gov.in/pol...ASE%20LAWS.pdf.